KamilKozera/echarts-doc/en/option/component/legend.md

     version = "4.4.0"
 ) }}

 The text label style of the selector button, which is displayed by default.
+Object properties are controlled individually.

 {{ use: partial-label(
     prefix = '##',